SHOWING 1 - 1 OF 1 RESULTS

 --MISSION to "Provide and maintain lands, facilities, and capabilities by way of a cadre of Shore Enterprise professionals that enable Research, Development, Acquisition, Test and Evaluation of cutting edge technological systems, and training of Navy Expeditionary Combat Command personnel."

-Approximately 29,400 at China Lake and the nearby town of Ridgecrest, CA and the surrounding communities.
+Approximately 28,088 people live at China Lake, the nearby town of Ridgecrest, CA and the surrounding communities.

 Welcome to the Naval Air Weapons Station China Lake, high desert home of the Naval Air Warfare Center Weapons Division, where the Navy and Marine Corps have developed or tested nearly every significant airborne weapon system in the past five decades.
 China Lake is located 150 miles northeast of Los Angeles on the western edge of California's Mojave Desert.
 China Lake is a very military friendly city with a high population of Retired Active Duty and DoD Civilians and has a lower cost of living compared to the rest of the state of California.
 If you are arriving by air, you may fly into Los Angeles International Airport, Burbank International (Bob Hope Airport), Ontario International Airport or Bakersfield Airport.
 Shuttle service is available from the airport at a cost.